Bjernson/aws-java-spring-dev-workshop/doc-module-07.md

 Successfully created/updated stack - test-translate
 ```

-- Check it in Cloudformatin console
+- Check the result in Cloudformatin console
 - Check a created Lambda function in console
 - Test a function (workshop-translate) using follwing input